-The proposed decision of the ALJs Lakhanpal and Sisto in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Comments were filed on \\\\\\, and reply comments were filed on \\\\\\ by \\\\\\.
+The Proposed Decision of ALJs Lakhanpal and Sisto in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
+Orange County Power Authority filed opening comments on the Proposed Decision on December 19, 2021.
+The CalCCA, SCE, ACP, CalWEA, CalChoice, BVES, Joint CCA Parties, 87 PG&E, Desert Energy Community, GPI, and Cal Advocates filed opening comments on the Proposed Decision on December 30, 2021.
+SDG&E, PG&E, SCE, and Joint CCA Parties filed reply comments on January 4, 2022.